zmyzheng/IoT-Intelligent-Metro-Transfer-System/Intelligent Metro Transfer System/README.md

-# This directory contains source files for your Lab Project.
+# This directory contains source files for the Lab Project.

 Lab 3: Acquiring and Cleaning NYC MTA Subway Data in a DynamoDB table.